coil-kt/coil/docs/image_loaders.md

 If you use a dependency injector like [Dagger](https://github.com/google/dagger), then you should create a single `ImageLoader` instance and inject it throughout your app.

-However, if you'd prefer a singleton the `io.coil-kt:coil` artifact provides a default `ImageLoader` instance that can be accessed using the extension function `context.imageLoader`.
+However, if you'd prefer a singleton the `io.coil-kt:coil` artifact provides a singleton `ImageLoader` instance that can be accessed using the `Context.imageLoader` extension function.
 [Read here](../getting_started/#singleton) for how to initialize the singleton `ImageLoader` instance.

 !!!
 Note
     Use the `io.coil-kt:coil-base` artifact if you are using dependency injection.